Monsterverse

-The MonsterVerse is an American multimedia franchise and shared fictional universe featuring Godzilla, King Kong, and other monster characters owned and created by Toho Co., Ltd. The franchise is produced by Legendary Pictures and co-produced and distributed by Warner Bros.
-Pictures.
-The first installment was Godzilla (2014), a reboot of the Godzilla franchise, which was followed by Kong: Skull Island (2017), a reboot of the King Kong franchise, Godzilla: King of the Monsters (2019), and Godzilla vs. Kong (2021).
-The franchise received a generally positive reception and has been commercially successful with a combined gross of $1.950 billion worldwide.
+The Monsterverse (also stylized as MonsterVerse) is an American multimedia franchise and shared universe featuring Godzilla and King Kong; other characters owned and created by Toho Co., Ltd also appear throughout the series.
+The franchise consists of five films and two television series that have been produced by Legendary Pictures, with Warner Bros.
+Pictures co-financing and distributing the films and the TV series being released for streaming on Netflix and Apple TV+.

-The franchise will continue with two television series and an untitled Godzilla vs. Kong sequel concurrently in production.
+The franchise has received a generally positive critical reception and has grossed $2.525 billion worldwide at the box office.

 Development

-Writer Max Borenstein stated that the MonsterVerse did not begin as a franchise but as an American reboot of Godzilla.
-Borenstein credits Legendary Entertainment's founder and then CEO Thomas Tull as the one responsible for the MonsterVerse, having acquired the rights to Godzilla and negotiated the complicated rights to King Kong.
+Writer Max Borenstein stated that the Monsterverse did not begin as a franchise but as an American reboot of Godzilla.
+Borenstein credits Legendary Entertainment's founder and then CEO Thomas Tull as the one responsible for the Monsterverse, having acquired the rights to Godzilla and negotiated the complicated rights to King Kong.
 Tull had offered Borenstein the opportunity to write the first draft for Kong: Skull Island, with the goal to establish Kong in the same universe as Legendary's Godzilla film.
 Tull's vision was for the films to one day lead to Godzilla vs. Kong.

-Legendary confirmed at the July 2014 San Diego Comic-Con International that it had acquired the licensing rights to Mothra, Rodan, and King Ghidorah from Toho Co., Ltd. and revealed concept footage with the closing title cards reading "Conflict: inevitable.
+Legendary confirmed at the 2014 San Diego Comic-Con that it had acquired the licensing rights to Mothra, Rodan, and King Ghidorah from Toho Co., Ltd. and revealed concept footage with the closing title cards reading "Conflict: inevitable.
 Let them fight".
-In September 2015, Legendary announced that the film Kong: Skull Island would not be developed with Universal Studios.
+In September 2015, Legendary announced that the film Kong: Skull Island would not be developed with Universal Pictures.
 Instead, it would be developed with Warner Bros., which sparked media speculation that Godzilla and Kong would appear in a film together.

 In October 2015, Legendary announced plans to unite Godzilla and Kong in a film titled Godzilla vs. Kong, set for a 2020 release date.
 Legendary planned to create a shared cinematic franchise "centered around Monarch" (the secret government agency which debuted in 2014's Godzilla) and that "brings together Godzilla and Legendary’s King Kong in an ecosystem of other giant super-species, both classic and new".
 Later in October, it was announced that Kong: Skull Island would have references to Monarch.